Vertexvis/vertex-dev-dashboard/getting-started.md

 ## Signing In

-After you have created your credentials, you can sign in to the dashboard using the returned `Client ID` and `Client Secret` and interact with data associated to your account.
+After you have created your application credentials, you can sign in to the dashboard using the returned `Client ID` and `Client Secret` and interact with data associated to your account.
 When signing in, you are also provided with the option to customize the API URLs, allowing any deployment of the dashboard to be configured for alternate environments.
 This is typically only used for internal development, as individual Vertex Platform deployments will always have a corresponding pre-configured deployment of this dashboard.